 I perform the music live - occasionally - and my electronic albums Fractures, Distances and Nihtgale are available as a limited edition CDR on Bandcamp as well as on Spotify, iTunes and all the usual digital outlets.

 Clements Theory is the leading e-learning resource for music theory, particularly for ABRSM Grade 5 Theory.

 I founded this website with the aim of providing a really high-quality elearning tool for music theory — designed to be much more practical for today’s students, and more in-depth than any of the existing books and other materials.

 Clements Theory provides 80 themed study guides, organised by subject area and arranged in order of complexity, linked to a question bank of nearly 10,000 practice questions (again, ordered by subject area and difficulty).
 The website is available both to individuals and also to schools / music services, with multi-user discounts.
-It is currently used by dozens of schools and hundreds of private students, so why not take a look!
+It is currently used by many schools and private students, so why not take a look!

 David Clements was a much-loved teacher of brass and music theory at Christ’s Hospital school, in Horsham, Sussex.
 Many of his students went on to very successful musical careers, and one of them (including Tim Benjamin) decided to build an e-learning music theory website.
 Mr Clements was such a great teacher that we decided to name the site in his honour - hence Clements Theory.